Àngel Simon: Early career

-Business Activity in Latin America and Portugal
+Career

-Between 1989 and 1995 he was manager of the Àrea Metropolitana de Barcelona (AMB).
+Between 1989 and 1995, he was manager of the Àrea Metropolitana de Barcelona (AMB).
 He joined Agbar in 1995 and was subsequently appointed company delegate in Portugal, a country which, like Spain, signed the Treaty of Accession to the European Economic Community (EEC) on 12 June 1985, which came into force in 1986.
 He held the post of Agbar delegate in Portugal until 1998, when he became the Group's international general manager for the water and sanitation sector (until 1999).
 In 1995, he became a delegate to Grupo Agbar in Portugal.
 In 1998, he was named the international general director of Agbar.
 From 1999 to 2002, he was the head manager of Aguas Andinas, and CEO from 2002 to 2010.

 In the last decade of the 20th century and into the coming decade, Agbar had a significant presence in Argentina, in cities such as Santa Fe, Córdoba, Rosario and Buenos Aires.
 It has been an active participant in Aguas Argentinas, a company in which it attained a 25% share, since 1993.
 In 2003, Agbar, together with its partners in SUEZ, filed claims before the International Centre for Settlement of Investment Disputes (ICSID) for lack of protection of its investments, returning the concession in 2005.
 The courts awarded compensation in favour of the shareholders amounting to around US$7 billion.

 The change made to the Portuguese Constitution, which has undergone seven revisions since 1976, in 1997 opened the country up to public-private partnerships and allowed Agbar to acquire the Setúbal water service and the sanitation service in Vale do Ave.
 The latter was the main area of operation of the Lusaga company, which had traditionally operated the Alcanena Tannery Treatment Plant.